Pre-K to Ph.D., A Net-Zero-Cost Plan to Expand Public Education

 John Anthony’s Plan for America

-Music class taught by John Mayer and Toby Keith.
+The best of the best in every field from both a conservative worldview and a liberal worldview.
+Music class taught by Toby Keith and John Mayer.
 Science class taught by Neil Degrasse Tyson.
 Journalism taught by Bill Kristol.
 Civics and social studies taught by MIT’s Noam Chomsky.
 Investing taught by Peter Thiel.
 Math taught by Fields Medal winner John Griggs Thompson.
 Psychology taught by Elliot Aronson.
-The best of the best in every field from both a conservative and liberal worldview.
 Full and complete courses from start to finish.
-All available at the University of the American Citizen Online.
+All available at the University of the American Citizen (UAC) Online.

-I am proposing a plan for the largest expansion of public education in the history of the United States, and it actually reduces federal spending by nearly $50 billion over 10 years and paves the road for more tax cuts.
+I am proposing a plan for the largest fiscally conservative expansion of public education in the history of the United States, and it actually reduces federal spending by nearly $50 billion over 10 years and paves the road for more tax cuts.
 Best of all, college education becomes fully transparent and widely available with no annual overhead costs.
 To give every American the opportunity to pursue a college education regardless of their socioeconomic background.
 A well-educated people to bring on the Roaring 20s and make America the intellectual powerhouse of the world.
 And all of this at a net-zero cost; in fact, it saves money.